openconfig/featureprofiles/feature/bgp/gracefulrestart/ate_tests/bgp_graceful_restart_test/README.md

  *   TestCase - Restarting DUT speaker
    * Advertise prefixes between the ATE ports, through the DUT.
    * Trigger DUT session restart by killing the BGP process in the DUT.
 Please use the `gNOI.killProcessRequest_Signal_Term` as per [gNOI_proto](https://github.com/openconfig/gnoi/blob/main/system/system.proto#L326).
         * Please kill the right process to restart BGP.
 For Juniper it is the `RPD` process.
-For Arista this is the `BGP` process.
+For Arista and Cisco this is the `BGP` process.
 For Nokia this is `sr_bgp_mgr`.
- > TODO: Similar processes need to be included for Cisco.
         * Once the process is killied, verify that the packets are:
              *   Forwarded between ATE port-1 and DUT port-1 for the duration of the specified stale routes time.
              *   Dropped after the stale routes timer has expired.
              *   Forwarded again between ATE port-1 and DUT port-1 after the session is re-established.